DeepWok/mase/machop/sphinx_docs/source/modules/documentation/tutorials/actions/search/zero_cost_search.md

 # configuration settings for doing a zero cost NAS
 [search.search_space.zc]
 seed = 2
-benchmark = 'nasbench201' # the benchmark you are using, one of [nasbench101, nasbench201]
+benchmark = 'nasbench201' # the benchmark you are using, one of [nasbench201]
-dataset = 'cifar10' # the dataset you are using, one of [cifar10, cifar100]
+dataset = 'cifar10' # the dataset you are using, one of ['cifar10', 'cifar100', 'ImageNet16-120']
-calculate_proxy = false # whether to calculate the proxy from scratch or look them up from an api ensemble_model = 'nonlinear' # for the neural network ensemble model, either 'linear' or 'nonlinear' loss_fn = 'mae' # the loss function to use for the 'ensemble_model', one of [mse, mae, huber] optimizer = 'adam' # the optimizer to use for the 'ensemble_model', one of [adam, adamW, rmsProp] batch_size = 4 # the batch size to use for the 'ensemble_model' learning_rate = 0.02 # the learning rate for the 'ensemble_model' epochs = 30 # the number of epochs to train the 'ensemble_model' num_archs_train = 2000 # the number of architectures to use to train 'ensemble_model' num_archs_test = 2000 # the number of architectures to use to test 'ensemble_model' zc_proxies = ['epe_nas', 'fisher', 'grad_norm', 'grasp', 'jacov', 'l2_norm', 'nwot', 'plain', 'snip', 'synflow', 'zen', 'flops', 'params'] # the zero cost proxies to evaluate
+calculate_proxy = false # whether to calculate the proxy from scratch or look them up from an api ensemble_model = 'nonlinear' # for the neural network ensemble model, one of ['linear', 'nonlinear'] loss_fn = 'mae' # the loss function to use for the 'ensemble_model', one of ['mse', 'mae', 'huber'] optimizer = 'adam' # the optimizer to use for the 'ensemble_model', one of ['adam', 'adamW', 'rmsProp'] batch_size = 4 # the batch size to use for the 'ensemble_model' learning_rate = 0.02 # the learning rate for the 'ensemble_model' epochs = 30 # the number of epochs to train the 'ensemble_model' for num_archs_train = 2000 # the number of architectures to use to train 'ensemble_model' num_archs_test = 2000 # the number of architectures to use to test 'ensemble_model' zc_proxies = ['epe_nas', 'fisher', 'grad_norm', 'grasp', 'jacov', 'l2_norm', 'nwot', 'plain', 'snip', 'synflow', 'zen', 'flops', 'params'] # the zero cost proxies to evaluate